Influenza (“flu”) is a contagious disease.

 By getting vaccinated you can protect yourself from influenza and may also avoid spreading influenza to others.

-Every fall we offer flu shots to senior citizens and various organizations.
+Every autumn we offer flu shots to senior citizens and various organizations throughout Rockland County.